Private Information Retrieval for Ethereum State

 No single PIR scheme can handle all of Ethereum's data while meeting the latency and client/server overhead requirements in different contexts.
 The design segments the state into slices, each paired with a PIR engine tuned for its size, access profile, and likely context of consumption:

 • Hot mutable state (1–10 GB) — balances, nonces, contract storage.
 Latency-critical, updates every block.
-Requires doubly-stateless schemes (no persistent client or server state) to avoid session linkability.
+Requires double-stateless schemes (no persistent client or server state) to avoid session linkability.

 • State with Merkle proofs (~100–300 GB) — full state for light clients.
 Larger databases where preprocessing tradeoffs matter.